DaryaEnina/DaryaEnina/README.md

 ## I'm a FrontEnd Developer

-- 💪 I like to write code
+- 💪 Over a 1 year of development experience
 - 🥅 I am constantly learning new things
 - ⚡ I like develop beautiful and interesting apps